marco-buttu/discos-deployment/doc/dependencies.rst

 In case it is not, download the binary file from the `official website <https://www.virtualbox.org/wiki/Downloads>`_ and install it.

+.. note:: The suggested VirtualBox version to install is the 5.1.
+As of today, the latest release of VirtualBox, version 5.2, seems to introduce some lag in SSH sessions to the deployed virtual machines.
+Version 5.1 also matches the VirtualBox guest additions already installed in the virtual machines.

-Now verify if Vagrant is already installed:
+Now verify if Vagrant is installed:

 .. code-block:: shell

    $ vagrant --version
-   Vagrant 1.8.6
+   Vagrant 2.2.1

 If it is not, download the binary file from the `vagrant official website <https://www.vagrantup.com/downloads.html>`_